tuimedia/sfTwigPlugin/doc/00-Development-directions.markdown

 Helpers implementation
 ----------------------

-We need to implement all helpers that are available in symfony 1.4, that split in the three categories:
+We need to implement all helpers that are available in symfony 1.4, that are in these three categories:

  - Helpers that output text directly, without acting like "filtering" some other text.

-   Implementation choice: {{ generate_lorem_ipsum(42) }} (still to find how to do this, and if it is actually possible.)
+   Implementation choice: {{ generate_lorem_ipsum(42) }} (still need to find how to do this, and if it is actually possible.)

  - Helpers that output text as a result of filtering other text.

    Implementation choice: {{ 'text' | cypher }} (filter)

- - Helpers that does not output anything.
+ - Helpers that do not output anything.

    Implementation choice: {% use_javascript "something" %} (tag)

-Some helpers are maybe obsolete because of other twig functionnalities, but there is no reason to forbid people using them if they want, so we will implement all.
+Some helpers may be obsolete because of other Twig functionnalities, but there is no reason to forbid people from using them if they want to, so we will implement them all.

 Template decoration can be considered obsolete, but it can be handy in some cases, and it's a symfony feature.
 It's not expensive to keep it, using